What is the Admin Per Se Form?

 Will Hiring An Attorney Get The Charges Thrown Out?

 While there is always a possibility of having your case dismissed, your attorney cannot guarantee the outcome of your case.
-It is important to understand that your attorney must be open and honest with you at all times about your case, and making false promises would be a breach of their duties to you as an attorney.
+It is essential to understand that your attorney must be open and honest with you at all times about your case, and making false promises would breach their duties to you as an attorney.

 However, the Shah Law Firm will make the promise that they will represent your case aggressively and ensure that your rights are protected.
 They will use all of their knowledge and resources to get the best possible results for the charges placed against you.